Right people, right now

 It’s all about you

-- Support job-seekers in prisons and community corrections sites to help them find jobs that match their skills, and your needs.
+- Help job-seekers in prisons and community corrections sites to find jobs that match their skills and meet your needs

-- Provide Release to Work job seekers with an aim to permanently fill positions on release.
+- Provide job seekers with an aim to permanently fill available positions on release.

-As well as supporting your new staff member and their family, we will continue to offer support and guidance to you as the employer.
-You can contact us at anytime!
-Anyone that we recommend to you will come with full disclosure – you will not have to guess about their conviction and you will get to hear the person’s story directly from them.
+Anyone that we recommend to you will come with full disclosure—you will not have to guess about their conviction and you will get to hear the person’s story directly from them.

 Northern Regional Office